How to Get Rid of Scale on Plants For Good in 5 Simple Steps

-These sap-sucking pests attach themselves to the twigs, leaves, branches, and fruits of host plants.
-Learn least-toxic methods of scale control here.
+Scale on plants are sap-sucking pests that attach themselves to twigs, leaves, branches, and fruits of host plants.
+This guide shares the best ways for scale control on houseplants.

 Scale insects can be divided into two groups:

 Armored (Hard): Secrete a hard protective covering (1/8 inch long) over themselves, which is not attached to the body.
 The hard scale lives and feeds under this spherical armor and does not move about the plant.
 They do not secrete honeydew.

 Soft scale: Secrete a waxy film (up to 1/2 inch long) that is part of the body.
 In most cases, they are able to move short distances (but rarely do) and produce copious amounts of honeydew.
 Soft scale vary in shape from flat to almost spherical.

 How to Identify Scale on Plants

 Identifying scales can be tricky, mainly because there are 8,000 different species out there.
 For this reason, they vary in color, shape, and size but there are certain things to look out for that’ll help you differentiate between them and other similar pests and plant diseases.

 Scales most often appear as small, brown, and rounded lumps on your plant’s stems, around the leaf joints, and the undersides of leaves.
 They don’t resemble typical bugs and look more like odd-looking growths on the plants, unlike mealybugs and spider mites.